-Our style is unconventional to say the least.
+Saga's style is unconventional to say the least.
 We are willing to concentrate fairly heavily in what we believe to be the best investment opportunities, understanding that this may cause an occasional bad year or two which might not be the case if we were more diversified.
 We are willing to go up to 40% allocation in a single position, but only in very rare situations.
 This rarity is what makes it necessary that we concentrate so heavily when such an opportunity presents itself.

-At the end of the second quarter, The Trade Desk comprised ~30% of the Portfolio.
+At the end of the second quarter, The Trade Desk comprised $\sim 30\%$ of the Portfolio.
 A 30% allocation to a single position is a large and rather rare position size in the Portfolio.
-This has been the only idea since starting the Saga Portfolio that has even exceeded a 15% allocation, and only five other investments have exceeded 10%.

-Any situations that permit such a concentration must promise significantly superior performance relative to the market compared to other opportunities at the time.
-They must also possess such superior qualitative and/or quantitative factors that the chance of serious permanent loss is minimal, while understanding that anything can happen on a short-term quotational basis.
+Any situations that permit such a concentration must be expected to provide significant performance relative to the market compared to other opportunities at the time and possess such superior qualitative and/or quantitative factors that the chance of serious permanent loss is minimal, while understanding that anything can happen on a short-term quotational basis.